-Losses on inventories and allowances as at December 31, 2016 was NT\$981,185 thousand and NT\$132,065 thousand, respectively.
+Losses on inventories and allowances as at December 31, 2017 was NT\$1,125,068 thousand and NT\$105,053 thousand, respectively.

-The rapid changes in the technology of the industries in which the Group is involved and the net realizable value used in the evaluation of obsolete inventories often involve subjective judgments and therefore highly uncertain estimates.
+The rapid changes in the technology of the industries in which the Group is involved and the net realizable value used in the evaluation of obsolete inventories often involve subjective judgements and therefore highly uncertain estimates.
 Inventories are measured at the lower of cost and net realizable value.
 The impact of inventories and its allowance for diminution in value has a significant impact on the financial statements.
-Therefore, the loss on inventories and allowances assessment is one of the most important audit matters this year.
+Therefore, the loss on inventories and allowances assessment is a key audit matter this year.